gburgyan/go-poly/README.md

 ### Marshalling

 You can call the `poly.Marshall` function to marshall everything back to JSON.
 This will flatten everything back to a slice that can be marshalled back into a JSON array.

+As with the unmarshalling, implementing the `json.Marshaler` interface will trigger the `MarshalJSON` function to be called in the marshalling process.
+Then when calling `json.Marshall` your function will be called to handle the marshalling, and the polymorphic JSON will be emitted.

+As before, you can still call `poly.Marshall` to manually perform this as well without implementing any interface, but then it will not participate in the normal `json.Marshall` behavior.

 #### Indexing